Using 3 ingredients and a blender, this Sweet Plantain Cake is a perfect lesson in keeping things simple!

 The ripeness of the plantains will significantly affect the texture and sweetness of this cake.
 Since there are no added sweeteners in this recipe, browner plantains will make a sweeter cake.
 However, since brown plantains are a little less starchy, the cake will be a little more dense.

-For me, the best texture/taste comes with plantains that are yellow-brown — not completely browned but also not completely yellow.
+For me, the best texture/taste for this plantain cake comes with plantains that are yellow-brown — not completely browned but also not completely yellow.

 Can I use bananas instead of plantains?